langchain-ai/langchain/libs/community/README.md

 As an open-source project in a rapidly developing field, we are extremely open to contributions, whether it be in the form of a new feature, improved infrastructure, or better documentation.

-For detailed information on how to contribute, see [here](.github/CONTRIBUTING.md).# langchain-community
+For detailed information on how to contribute, see [here](../../.github/CONTRIBUTING.md).